jaerrib/oferhlyp/rules/rules.md

 Players may perform a *chain attack* by jumping more than one of their opponent’s tokens in a sequence (similar to checkers) following the normal attack rule.

-After being attacked, tokens at *full-strength* status are flipped over to the open bulls-eye side to signify that they are now at *half-strength*.
+After being attacked, tokens at *full-strength* status are flipped over to the single rune side to signify that they are now at *half-strength*.

 Tokens at *half-strength* status are removed from the board after being attacked a second time and are out of play.